 Audit Activity Description Follow-up of Agreed Management Actions Regular work undertaken to follow-up of agreed management actions.
-Liaison, Planning and Feedback Meeting and corresponding with Senior Management regarding progress of audit work, future planning and general client liaison.
+Liaison, Planning and Feedback Meeting with Senior Management regarding progress of audit work, future planning and general client liaison.
 Advice General advice to services regarding controls, risk or governance matters.
-Advice - DPIAs and Retention Policy Provision of advice during the review and establishment of policies, systems and processes.
-Project Support - Financial Management System To provide advice and support to the Project Team during design and implementation stages.
-Audit Committee Support Time taken in the preparation of Audit Committee reports, Member training (where required), general support and development.
+Advice - DPO Assurance A review of documentation (where required).
+Advice - Programme / Project Management Provision of advice during the review and establishment of policies, systems and processes.
+Advice - Management Information / Reporting Provision of advice during the review and establishment of policies, systems and processes.
+Audit and Governance Committee Support Time taken in the preparation of Committee reports, Member training (where required), general support and development.
 NFI Time allocated to undertake the National Fraud Initiative data matching exercise.
-AGR/AGS Process Independent review of the Officer Assurance Statements completed by SMT and the draft AGS.